 Situated just to the east of Bear Basin, it can be seen hiding slightly behind Point 12,975.
 This peak is actually very gentle along with most of the peaks along the divide in this part of the Wind Rivers.
 They hard part is getting to the divide which is a chore in itself.

 It would be impractical to make the trek to this area just to climb this peak.
 Probably everyone who summits this mountain does so on a long multi-day trek.
 The continental divide "trail" follows the divide perfectly here since the area is so gentle.
-Further south towards Gannett and company, the Wind Rivers are very rugged and backpackers trekking across the divide must descend Tourist Creek and detour around these peaks.
+Further south towards Gannett and other core Wind River 13ers, the Wind Rivers are very rugged and backpackers trekking across the divide either descend Tourist Creek or drop off the east side of the crest towards the Dinwoody Glacier along what is now called the Wind River High Route to detour around these peaks.

 Making Bear Basin part of your trek through the Winds will potentially provide you with a life-changing experience.
 This place is the most beautiful place I've ever seen.